-- painful or tightening of scar tissue (capsule) around my implant (capsular contracture III/IV) (reported in up to 28.7% of patients1), - rupture or leaking of the implant (reported in up to 35.4% of patients1), - wrinkling of the implant (wrinkling/rippling reported in up to 10.2% of patients1), - visibility of the implant edges (implant palpability/visibility reported in up to 6.7% of patients1), - shifting of the implant (implant malposition reported in up to 13.3% of patients1), or - reoperation (reported in up to 71.5% of patients1).
+- painful or tightening of scar tissue (capsule) around my implant (capsular contracture III/IV reported in up to 36.9% of patients), - rupture or leaking of the implant (rupture reported in up to 43.9% of patients), - wrinkling of the implant (reported in up to 7.0% of patients), - visibility of the implant edges (may occur but specific rates are not publicly available in the MemoryGel® Core Study analysis) - shifting of the implant (implant malposition/displacement reported in up to 6.7% of patients), or - reoperation (reported in up to 50.7% of patients).

-I understand that I will receive a Device Identification Card after my surgery that has information on each of my specific implants.
-I understand that it is important for me to keep each card in case, at some time in the future, I or my physician need to know what kind of implant I received many years later.
+I understand that I will receive a patient device card (i.e. Implant ID Card) after my surgery that has information on each of my specific implants.
+I understand that it is important for me to keep each card in case I or my physician need to know what kind of implant I have many years later.

-I understand that breast implant manufacturing requires the use of chemicals and heavy metals.
-I understand that most of these chemicals stay inside the shell of the implant.
-Small quantities may diffuse (gel bleed) through the implant shell of silicone gel-filled implants, even if the implant is intact and not ruptured or leaking.

-A list of the components, chemicals, and heavy metals is available in the section entitled, "NATRELLE[®] Silicone-Filled/Saline-Filled Breast Implant Device Materials" of the patient information document.
+I understand that all breast implants contain chemicals and heavy metals.
+I understand that most of these chemicals stay inside the shell of the implant, but small quantities have been found to diffuse (gel bleed) through the implant shell of silicone gel-filled implants, even if the implant is intact and not ruptured or leaking.
+A list of the components, chemicals, and heavy metals is available in the patient information booklet/brochure.